codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 }
 ```

 Feel free to user a different chart version and a unique name for the Runtime.
-You can get both values for Codefresh token and account ID from the Codefresh UI as explained in the previous section.
+You can get the values for both the Codefresh API token and account ID from the Codefresh UI as explained in the previous section.

 By default the Codefresh Runtime can deploy to the cluster it is installed on.
 You can also [use Terraform to connect additional]({{site.baseurl}}/docs/installation/gitops/managed-cluster/#add-a-managed-cluster-with-terraform) external clusters to your runtime.